synsense/sinabs/docs/about/contributing.md

 ## How do you go about it?

-Short answer: fork, make changes, merge request to sinabs.

-**Develop from**: `master` branch of sinabs.

-The most straight-forward workflow to contribute would be to fork the repository and make your changes.
-Once you finalize your changes, please create a merge request.

-Please see gitlab's explanation on [Forking Workflow](https://docs.gitlab.com/ee/workflow/forking_workflow.html) for a detailed explanation.
+Short answer: fork the repository using your own account, make changes and commit them in a new branch and finally open a pull request on Github.

+A more detailed explanation can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

 ## Coding style

-Please adhere to the coding style of the library when you develop your contributions.
-We use pep8 + black code style and formatting.
+Please format your code before opening a pull request.
+We use [black](https://black.readthedocs.io/en/stable/index.html) code style.

 ## Testing

+Please add tests for any new features you're contributing.
 We use `pytest` for testing the library.
 Install the necessary packages by running the following command.

 ```
-$ pip install -r test-requirements.txt
+$ pip install -r tests/requirements.txt
 ```

 All tests are located in the `tests/` folder and can be run using `pytest`.